simoncozens/unicopedia-plus/README.md

 - In addition, the utility provides, for each Unihan character:
     - basic Unicode information: name, age, plane, block, script, script extensions, general category, extended properties, decomposition, equivalent unified ideograph, numeric value;
     - basic Unihan information: set (IICore or full), radical/strokes, definition, numeric value, variant characters.
+- Basic radical information can also be obtained for the 214 KangXi radicals and their 115 associated CJK radicals.
-- Previously looked up Unihan characters are kept in a history stack; use the <kbd>Alt</kbd>+<kbd>↑</kbd> and <kbd>Alt</kbd>+<kbd>↓</kbd> keyboard shortcuts to navigate through them up and down inside the input field.
+- Previously looked up characters are kept in a history stack; use the <kbd>Alt</kbd>+<kbd>↑</kbd> and <kbd>Alt</kbd>+<kbd>↓</kbd> keyboard shortcuts to navigate through them up and down inside the input field.
 - It is also possible to lookup a randomly selected Unihan character by clicking on the <kbd>Random</kbd> button; use the <kbd>Full Set</kbd> checkbox to perform the draw on the full set of 88,889 Unihan characters, or restrict it to the IICore set of 9,810 CJK unified ideographs in common usage.
-- The currently looked up Unihan character is displayed at a large scale, followed by its code point.
+- The currently looked up character is displayed at a large scale, followed by its code point.
 - Click on <kbd>◀</kbd> or <kbd>▶</kbd> to step through five different CJK typefaces, among:
     - `JP`: Japanese
     - `KR`: Korean